-Although Deion has received numerous accolades, his most prestigious honors were his selection to the 2021 All-American Bowl Game.
+Although Deion received numerous accolades, his most prestigious honors were his selection to the 2021 All-American Bowl Game.
 As a kid, Deion dreamed of what it would be like to one day play among the nation’s top athletes and his dream was realized on November 13, 2019 when he was officially invited to play.
 Only 100 of the nation’s best high school athletes are chosen for this honor.
-Next is his selection as a 2020 AJC Super 11.
+Next was his selection as a 2020 AJC Super 11.
 The Atlanta Journal-Constitution selects the preseason Super 11 to recognize the state’s most promising high school football players.
-Deion is the 2nd selectee in Athens Academy’s school history.
-Finally, is his selection to the 2021 Polynesian Bowl held each year in Hawaii.
+Deion was the 2nd selectee in Athens Academy’s school history.
+Finally, was his selection to the 2021 Polynesian Bowl held each year in Hawaii.

 Deion grew up in McDonough, Georgia, a suburb south of Atlanta.
 He began playing football at the age of 4 and also played basketball and baseball.
 In his early days Deion was a running back since, of course, they weren’t throwing the ball until around the age of 8 or 9.
 Deion exhibited talent on the field early on as he was always one of the fastest kids on the team, and not to mention the tallest.
 He always seemed to love football over other sports.

-Deion was a student of the game because he would spend his time studying plays and making sure he knew exactly what he was supposed to do and why.
+Deion was always a student of the game because he would spend his time studying plays and making sure he knew exactly what he was supposed to do and why.
 He even started writing plays for his coach at age 8 telling the coach, “hey coach I know we tried this in the game but I wrote this play so let’s try it and see what happens.”
 As his love for the game grew so did his talent.

 When he entered middle school, he hoped he could play his position as a wide receiver; however, the school really needed a QB and Deion was up for the challenge.
 He led his middle school team to the semi-finals two years in a row with undefeated seasons until the losses in the semi-finals.